- ICH GCP

 Group 1 (G1)- 80 eligible participants will receive training in Cognitive Restructuring (CR).

-These participants will use CR while receiving active rTMS over their individual dlPFC target and will partake in short term and long term follow up testing.
+These participants will use CR while receiving rTMS over their individual dlPFC target and will partake in short term and long term follow up testing.

 |

-excitatory rTMS over the right dlPFC
+high frequency rTMS over the right dlPFC

 Other Names:

-Cognitive restructuring is a cognitive behavioral intervention throughwhich participants learn how to think differently about stressful events in order to feel less emotional arousal.
+Cognitive restructuring is a cognitive behavioral intervention through which participants learn how to think differently about stressful events in order to feel less emotional arousal.

 Other Names: